 Fund for Mission in Europe

-The Fund for Mission in Europe, is a voluntary fund of EMC.
+The Fund for Mission in Europe is a voluntary fund of EMC.
 Its trustees meet once per year.
-It originated out of the need to support Methodist churches emerging out communism, therefore it is focussed in the eastern and southern parts of Europe.
+It originated out of the need to support Methodist churches emerging out communism, therefore it is focused in the eastern and southern parts of Europe.
 It is not normally advertised in British Methodism as this would potentially conflict with the Fund for World Mission, but occasionally churches ask to support projects of FMiE.
 It acts by designated and undesignated funding options.
 Designated funds are for those local churches throughout Europe indicated for certain projects.
 Undesignated funds are those funds contributed to themed priorities, and are designated by the trustees at the annual meeting to projects who have made formal application.

 The fund has four priority categories: